rherranzg/Hermes/README.md

-# AWS Lambda Cron
+# AWS Hermes

-An AWS Lambda function and its proper IAM configurations to make 'Cron as a Service' magic happens.
+Hermes is an AWS Lambda function and its proper IAM configurations to make 'Cron as a Service' magic happens.

 ## Global Idea